mchandler13/BoulderView/README.md

 * [Plotly](https://plot.ly/)
 * [Folium](https://folium.readthedocs.io/en/latest/)

-Decided to use Plotly, due to it's ease of use, and ability to interact with webapps [Here](https://plot.ly/~martychandler13/8.embed) is an early example using Plotly
+Decided to use Plotly, due to it's ease of use, and ability to interact with webapps.
+[Here](https://plot.ly/~martychandler13/8.embed) is an early example using Plotly